galaxyproject/training-material/topics/admin/tutorials/connect-to-compute-cluster/tutorial.md

 Such form elements can be added to tools without modifying each tool's configuration file through the use of the **job resource parameters configuration file**

-{% include snippets/todo.md notes="Split this, do a dynamic destination first, THEN add resource params." %}
+{% include snippets/todo.md notes="Split this, do a dynamic destination first, THEN add resource params. @hxr" %}

 > ### {% icon hands_on %} Hands-on: Configuring a Resource Selector
 >